-The aims and objectives of the study programme correspond to those listed in the Framework of Qualifications for the European Higher Education Area and those of the 5th level of the European Qualifications Framework (EQF) (ref.
+The aims and objectives of the study programme are in conformity with the Framework of Qualifications for the European Higher Education Area and the 5th level of the European Qualifications Framework (EQF) (ref.
 Regulations on the classification of education in Latvia, adopted 2 December 2008, available in Latvian only, "Noteikumi par Latvijas izglītības klasifikāciju", MK noteikumi Nr.990).

-The aim of the study programme corresponds to the mission of the College of Law, that is, to turn out, after two years of study, theoretically knowledgeable and practically oriented specialists of the administration and management of real estate for future carrers in the national economy, taking due account of the specific characteristics of Latvia as a Member State of the European Union.
-Graduates gain competence to administer and manage real estate, to coordinate the work of a company offering real estate management services, to document activities associated with the administration and management of real estate, to respect all relevant legal acts in force.
+The aim of the study programme corresponds to the mission of the College of Law, that is, to turn out, after two years of study, theoretically knowledgeable and practically oriented human resources management specialists for future carrers in the national economy, taking due account of the specific characteristics of Latvia as a Member State of the European Union.
+Graduates gain competence to implement and to coordinate the personnel policy of an undertaking, public authority, organisation, etc. either directly or supervised by the head of personnel, deal with personnel records, develop procedures for personnel recruitment, workrelated training of staff, to assess and set-up a system to motivate staff, to follow legal developments relevant to personnel issues, to advise staff.

-The regional branches of the College of Law note and respond to local needs and characteristics by adding particular courses and also in regard to in-service training opportunities for students.
+The regional branches of the College of Law respond to local needs and characteristics by adding particular courses and also in regard to in-service training opportunities for students.
 The Consultative Council of the College includes employers representatives and takes care that the programme is constantly updated and improved to meet the demands of the job market.